amfiggins/eee-tag-management/docs/DOCUMENTATION_REVIEW.md

 - Start with `QUICK_START.md` for web interface
 - Use `automation/OAUTH_SETUP.md` for OAuth setup
 - Refer to `docs/GTM_TAG_UPDATER_SETUP.md` for detailed automation setup
+- Check `tags/README.md` for complete tag reference

 ### For Maintainers
 - Keep `docs/archive/` for historical reference only
+- Update version numbers in `tags/README.md` when tags are updated
 - Update path references when folder structure changes
 - Add new documentation to appropriate location based on purpose

-## Latest Updates (2025-01-20)

-### New Features Documented
-- ✅ Server-side caching system (`.cache/` directory)
-- ✅ CLI features: `--list-versions`, `--publish-version`, `--all-accounts`
-- ✅ Default workspace auto-sync after publishing
-- ✅ Account auto-detection for containers
-- ✅ Extended timeouts (20 minutes for 200+ containers)
-- ✅ UI improvements: column layouts, refresh all containers, cache indicators

-### Updated Documentation
-- ✅ Main README.md - Added cache system and new features
-- ✅ automation/README.md - Added new CLI features and examples
-- ✅ web/README.md - Updated with current UI features and caching
-- ✅ docs/GTM_TAG_UPDATER_SETUP.md - Added new CLI arguments and features
-- ✅ docs/GTM_TAG_UPDATER_QUICKSTART.md - Added new feature examples
-- ✅ web/SETUP.md - Updated with current features
-- ✅ QUICK_START.md - Updated usage instructions
-- ✅ docs/README.md - Added cache system and feature references
+- Do not add agent instruction files to this repository (they belong in `vader-ai-agents`)

 ## Next Steps

-- ✅ All documentation reviewed and updated
+- ✅ All documentation reviewed and cleaned
-- ✅ Paths updated to current structure
-- ✅ Organization improved
-- ✅ Redundancy reduced
+- ✅ Version mismatches fixed
-- ✅ Archive created
+- ✅ Incorrect files removed
-- ✅ Latest features documented
+- ✅ Historical docs archived
-- ✅ Cache system documented
+- ✅ Documentation structure verified

-Documentation is now clean, organized, current, and ready for use.
+**Documentation is now clean, organized, accurate, and ready for use.**